RamChandra48/Media-application/README.md

 Contributions are welcome!
 If you would like to enhance the features or fix any issues, feel free to submit a pull request.
 Please ensure to follow the project's code of conduct.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute it as per the terms of the license.

 ## Acknowledgments

 Special thanks to the open-source community for providing valuable resources and libraries that made this project possible.